How to Fill Raised Garden Beds with Organic Soil

 Manure versus Compost

-If you aren’t up keeping your own worm bin, you could purchase finished worm castings and add a little to each bed.
-We can usually find bags of G&B Organics Worm Gro locally, or you could pick up some worm castings from Uncle Jim’s Worm Farm online!
+If you aren’t up for keeping your own worm bin, you could purchase finished worm castings and add at least a small mount to each bed.
+We can usually find bags of G&B Organics Worm Gro locally, or you could pick up some worm castings online here, or from Uncle Jim’s Worm Farm.

 Nearly as important as the compost component, an aeration addition is key to healthy soil.
 This could include lava rock, pumice, or perlite.
 Coarse sand also promotes aeration and drainage, but not quite as effectively as the others.

 An aeration additive doesn’t only provide air.
 Their presence promotes drainage and prevents the soil from over-compacting.
-It may seem counter-intuitive, but absorbent materials like lava rock and pumice also increase moisture retention at the same time as providing good drainage.
-They’ll hold water within themselves, helping to maintain an evenly moist raised bed for a longer period of time between watering.
+It may seem counter-intuitive, but absorbent materials like lava rock and pumice also increases moisture retention at the same time.
+They create air pockets for drainage, but also hold water within themselves like a sponge, helping to maintain evenly moist raised bed soil for a longer period of time between watering.
 Like many things in gardening, it’s all about balance.

-For the aeration portion of our soil recipe, we have come to love volcanic rock.
-It is also called lava cinders and is frequently used in aquaponics.
+For the aeration portion of our raised bed soil recipe, we have come to love volcanic rock.
+It is also called “lava cinders” and is frequently used in aquaponics.
 We get the small 3/8 inch to quarter-inch size.
-Don’t use huge chunks!
+Don’t use larger chunks!
 Lava rock is full of pores, that not only promote aeration and drainage, but are also the perfect habitat for beneficial microbes to grow.
 They don’t float to the soil surface like white bits of perlite do, and are generally more affordable than pumice.

 Our local landscape supply company carries volcanic rock both in bulk and in half cubic-foot bags.
 For any Central Coast locals, I am talking about AirVol Block in San Luis Obispo.
 This is where we get a lot of our hardscaping materials like stone blocks, green rock gravel, cobblestones, and pathway pavers too.

-If you can’t find volcanic rock, pumice or perlite can totally be used!
+If you can’t find volcanic rock, use small perlite or pumice.
 Availability of all these products will vary depending on your location.

 Did you know that Cornell University refers to worms as “living soil amendments”?
 Worms play a vital role in the overall health of organic soil, as part of the soil food web.
 By simply being present and doing their wormy thing, they continually aerate, nourish, and improve soil structure!
-Furthermore, as they cruise through soil, they break it up – which in turn improves drainage, increases moisture retention and oxygen flow to plant root systems – all very good things!
+Furthermore, as they cruise around, they break up the soil.
+This in turn improves drainage, increases moisture retention and oxygen flow to plant root systems – all very good things!

 “Worms feed on plant debris (dead roots, leaves, grasses, manure) and soil.
 Their digestive system concentrates the organic and mineral constituents in the food they eat, so their casts are richer in available nutrients than the soil around them.
 Nitrogen in the casts is readily available to plants.
 Worm bodies decompose rapidly, further contributing to the nitrogen content of soil.”NSW Government Agriculture